-No options were granted by the Company to take up unissued shares in the Company or its subsidiary corporations during the financial year.
+There were no share options granted during the financial year to subscribe for unissued shares of the Company or its subsidiary corporations.

-No shares were issued by virtue of the exercise of options to take up unissued shares of the Company or its subsidiary corporations during the financial year.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiary corporations.

-There were no unissued shares of the Company or its subsidiary corporations under option as at the end of the financial year.
+There were no unissued shares of the Company or its subsidiary corporations under options as at the end of the financial year.